biancadanforth/biancadanforth.github.io/_posts/2017-6-9-getting-started.md

 This issue was a little trickier for me!
 I used a `capture` parent object with methods to log first and third party HTTP requests (along with some additional details) to the console.

 ### Git(Hub) workflows
-Before Outreachy, I had never before contributed to an open source project, so these first weeks focused heavily on learning best practices.
+Before Outreachy, I had never contributed to an open source project, so these first weeks focused heavily on learning best practices.

 #### TIL: Fork then clone.
 Rather than directly cloning the main repository (let's call it _upstream_) in GitHub, I should fork _upstream_ to create my own remote copy (let's call it _origin_), clone _origin_ locally and set up a reference to _upstream_ in order to ensure my local copy of _origin_ can fetch changes and reflect the most recent state of the source code.
 This allows me to make commits locally and back up my work remotely to _origin_ without notifying the administrators of the _upstream_ repository until I am ready for a pull request.